SEE HOW EXTRACTION IS MADE

-The Carnauba palm tree (Copernicea cerífera) is found only in the northeast of Brazil, mainly in the States of Rio Grande do Norte, Ceará and Piauí.
-Experiments to adapt it to other regions have been unsuccessful as the plant is productive only in its original habitat.
-Very important to the region's economy, the Carnauba has many uses; its trunk makes sturdy beams and its leaves are used to weave hats and bags and to thatch the roofs of humble dwellings.
-The Carnauba’s most valuable component, however, is the wax obtained from the film powder that coats its leaves, protecting them from severe climatic conditions particular to the semi-arid regions of the northeast of Brazil.
-The harvest of the wax follows traditional procedures.
+Native species from northeastern Brazil, mainly in the states of Rio Grande do Norte, Ceará and Piauí.
+Important to the region's economy, Carnauba has many uses: its trunk makes sturdy beams and its leaves are used to weave hats and bags and to cover the roofs of humble dwellings.
+The most valuable component of Carnauba, however, is the wax obtained from the film dust that coats its leaves, protecting them from severe weather conditions, particularly in semi-arid regions.
+Wax harvesting follows traditional procedures.

 A LITTLE MORE